 - Reflect on how science journalism and the Open Newsroom experience impacts their perspectives on science and society.

-- Build authentic and trusting relationships with community members in order to report on issues of science ethically.
+- Built authentic relationships with community members to report on issues of science ethically.

-- Identify credible sources and summarize essential information about a science topic through journalistic research.
+- Identified credible sources and summarized essential information about a science topic through journalistic research.

-- Create engaging news pieces that capture the current moment around an issue and make research accessible to non-expert audiences, as well as human experiences of those trying to solve environmental, societal and economic issues via science.
+- Created engaging, solutions-based news pieces that capture the current moment around an issue and made research accessible to non-expert audiences, as well as human experiences of those trying to solve environmental, societal and economic issues via science.

 RI NSF EPSCoR is supported in part by the U.S. National Science Foundation under EPSCoR Cooperative Agreements #OIA-2433276 and in part by the RI Commerce Corporation via the Science and Technology Advisory Committee [STAC].
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. National Science Foundation, the RI Commerce Corporation, STAC, our partners or our collaborators.